The institutional liquidity playbook — free guides + battle-tested MT4/MT5 tools MQL5 Market store →

 Price does not move toward random targets.
 It moves toward orders.
 Here is the complete map of where those orders rest — and how to read it before the market does.
+This is the complete version of that map, from the previous day high and low to every level in trading where orders sit waiting.

 Why some levels matter and most do not